bohua/chartjs-plugin-waterfall/README.md

 `stepLines.endColorStop`: (number) Used as the offset value in the second [`addColorStop`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasGradient/addColorStop) method call.

 `stepLines.endColor`: (string) Used as the color value in the second [`addColorStop`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasGradient/addColorStop) method call.

+For lines going from bar to bar that you need maximum customization over, see [chartjs-plugin-custom-lines](https://github.com/everestate/chartjs-plugin-custom-lines).

 ### Caveats
 - Multiple values in `data` currently are not supported by this plugin.